Control

 • Variables — the game values your automations read and write.

-Quick Actions, Displays, and Audio are covered in Displays and Audio.
+Quick Actions, Displays, and audio are covered in Displays and Audio.

 Where to go next